Aaqil101/Custom-Libraries/README.md

 ### Prerequisites
 - AutoHotkey v2.0 or later
-- Windows 7 or later
+- Windows 10 or later (*Might Work On Windows 7 But I Didn't Test On Windows 7*)

 ### Installation
 1. Clone the repository: